Healthy Homes Assessment Karori

 Draught Stopping Karori

-There is no need to block up intentional gaps or holes which are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for movement within the structure as the household warms and cools so that they are able to be opened and closed rather than sticking.
-We will examine the windows and doors in an Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps in the construction.
+For instance, small gaps around doors and windows could be required to allow movement of the building when the household gets warmer and cooler, to allow them to be opened and closed rather instead of being stuck.
+We will check all doors and windows during your Healthy Homes assessment of your rental property.

 draught stopping building inspections